 A brown fish owl, perched on a delicate branch with a dead frog in its mouth, offered itself as a grand vision for photography.

-There were a few light-footed stripe-necked mongooses, more peafowl with their cackle for effect (as though their vibrant plumes weren’t enough to mesmerise the onlookers), spotted doves, langurs, more red-wattled lapwings, myna on a gaur and myna on a deer, and sambars in the thickets to add to the jungle drama.
+There were a few light-footed stripe-necked mongooses, more peafowl with their cackle for effect (as though their vibrant plumes weren’t enough to mesmerize the onlookers), spotted doves, langurs, more Red-wattled lapwings, myna on a gaur and myna on a deer, and sambars in the thickets to add to the jungle drama.

 “It was amazing how a few langurs were suddenly alert and the direction they gazed at made me wonder if there was something and there it was, the huge form in black: a sloth bear,” reminisced Saurabh Kulkarni, during the session on photography back at the lodge later that evening.
 Skipper Phillip took a look at the photographs everyone had made so far on the Jungle Jaunt Photo Tour and gave them suggestions when needed and applauded some creative images of various animals and birds and of the forest that participants had made.